surveysolutions/docs/content/questionnaire-designer/testing/scenarios/index.md

 Here is what you need to know about scenarios:

-- The scenarios are saved from the tester (WebTester or the Tester App).
+- The scenarios are saved from the WebTester.
 - There can be multiple scenarios for the same questionnaire.
 - A scenario doesn't have to cover all questions in the questionnaire, but may be incomplete, for example, a scenario may cover just the first section or two.